Mikooboy/csgo-chat-bot/README.md

                      miko !info
                    returns:
                      miko | K/D: 1.13 Hours: 1595 cs_italy: 86 rounds

+    *all* !info  - Get the info table containing all the players in the game
+                 - This prints the whole table in easy to read format to the cmd

     <math> !calc - Calculates the math expression in <math> and returns the answer
                  - Example: